joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-sound/working-with-embedded-sounds.md

 To embed an asset in ActionScript code, use the `[Embed]` metadata tag.

-Place the sound file in the main source folder or another folder that is in your project’s build path.
+Place the sound file in the main source folder or another folder that is in your project's build path.
 When the compiler encounters an Embed metadata tag, it creates the embedded asset class for you.
 You can access the class through a variable of data type Class that you declare immediately after the `[Embed]` metadata tag.